-INSTRUCTIONS FOR STUDENTS:

 Work with a partner.
 Use your water note-catcher to write down key, or important,

 information from the text.
 You will write down main ideas and some details, or

 specific information, about each main idea.
 You can use information from your

 Thinking Log.
 Some information is already filled in for you.

--

 WORD BANK:

-aquifers, Arizona, changed, changes, crops , dry, flood, for granted, fountains,
+aquifers, Arizona, changed, changes, crops dry, flood, for granted, fountains.

-import, indicates, lawns, magic, rivers, stor rms, sustainable , temperature, weather,
+import, indicates, lawns, magic, rivers, sto 3

 wonders

 Introduction:

 The author likes to look forin nature.
-She often sees theof
+She often sees the of

-water.
+water. or and the orient sees theor

 Brief background:

 The author does not take water This is because she used to live in

 , where it is very

 Main idea: Supporting details:

 Citieswater from distant or People in dry areas use water for

-far-awayand ,, and
+far-awayand , and

 But the truth is that this is

 not

 Main idea: Supporting details:

 Humans havethe earth's Water, or shows, the

-and therefore the Some
+and therefore the changes in the Some

-regions and others are too
+. regionsand others are too

 We are experiencing extreme,

 or very great,

-Conclusion: · · · -
+Conclusion:

 People need to start paying attention to the in our world.